lesmana/gpl-summary-for-readmes/README.md

-a short summary of the gnu gpl to put in readmes. it pronounces the four freedoms (use, study, modify, share) and the copyleft obligations (share under same conditions). it is correct in the sense that it contains no false claims but it is not complete in that it does not communicate all points of the license. also it is in no way lawyer proof.
+a short summary of the gnu gpl to put in readmes. it pronounces the four freedoms (use, study, modify, share) and the copyleft obligations (share under same conditions). it is (hopefully) correct in the sense that it contains no false claims. it is not complete since it does not communicate all points of the license. also it is in no way lawyer proof.

 the summary for gpl: